 - Click Logins and Passwords.
 A window will open with a list of your saved logins.

 - Search or scroll to find the login you want to change.

 - Usernames: Double-click the username to change it.

 - Passwords: Click Show Passwords.
 Double-click the password to change it.

 The domain name changeover will take place with the October release.
 Sandboxes will be updated first, on October 11 during the usual regional maintenance windows.
 Production instances will be updated on October 25th during the maintenance windows.
 No service disruption is expected outside the normal maintenance window.

 What do I need to do now?

 Most likely, nothing.
-Some organizations have strict firewall or email rules in place which whilelist certain sites.
-If your organization has whitelisted innotas.com or firstname.lastname@example.org you should add a whitelist entry for ppmpro.com and/or email@example.com now so you’ll be ready (leave the existing whitelists in place as well until after the transition has taken place).
+Some organizations have strict firewall or email rules in place which implement a list of allowed sites.
+If your organization has put innotas.com or firstname.lastname@example.org on your allowlist, you should also add a an entry for ppmpro.com and/or email@example.com now so you’ll be ready (leave the existing allowlists in place as well until after the transition has taken place).

 What will I need to do later?